International student tuition fees

 - Northern Ireland: £4,395

-If starting in the 2020–2021 academic year, students from the EU, EEA, Switzerland or who are the child of a Turkish worker may be able to apply for additional help as well as the tuition fee loan through Student Finance England, Northern Ireland or Wales.
+If starting in the 2020–2021 academic year, EU/EEA students may be able to apply for additional help as well as the tuition fee loan through Student Finance England, Northern Ireland or Wales.
 You'll need to meet the eligibility criteria to do this.

-The Student Awards Agency for Scotland (SAAS) will pay these fees and, in some cases, for additional financial help with living costs if you meet the eligibility conditions.
+The Student Awards Agency for Scotland (SAAS) will pay undergraduate tuition fees and, in some cases, for additional financial help with living costs if you meet the eligibility conditions.